Caldarie/flutter_tflite_audio/README.md

 ## Rough guide on the parameters

+  * outputRawScores - Will output the result as an array in string format.
+For example `'[0.2, 0.6, 0.1, 0.1]'`

   * numThreads -  Higher threads will reduce inferenceTime.
 However, will utilise the more cpu resource.

   * numOfInferences - determines how many times you want to loop the recording and inference.
 For example: